Skip to content

 When to Use Each Tool

 In most patients, risk assessment begins with the PREVENT risk calculator.
-If uncertainty remains about treatment decisions, coronary artery calcium (CAC) scoring can help refine risk, and the MESA CAC calculator can estimate risk after CAC testing.
+If uncertainty remains about treatment, coronary artery calcium (CAC) scoring can refine the estimate: the MESA CAC calculator re-estimates risk with the measured score, and the CAC percentile calculator shows whether that score is high or low for the patient's age, sex, and ethnicity.

 Reviewed by